No fatalities

-The pilot confirmed that there were no mechanical malfunctions or failures present in the aircraft that would have prevented normal operation.
+The left wing strut sustained substantial damage as a result of the impact.
+The pilot stated that there were no mechanical malfunctions or failures with the airplane that would have precluded normal operation.

 Contributing factors